 Read this wordless picture book to find out what happens next.

-This story promotes creative components of humor and originality.
+This book promotes the creative component of originality.

-To learn more about illustrator Guy Francis, visit:
+To learn more about author/illustrator Kayla Harren, visit: